hanabi/hanabi.github.io/Reference.md

 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
 * Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
 * Note that the "left-most" *Priority* is contextual and does not always apply.
 For example, it is common for players to play a right-most card that was originally clued with a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.
 * Normally, blind-playing cards has *Priority* over playing clued cards that lead into other people's hands.
-However, blind-playing a card from a *Gentleman's Discard* is a special exception and does NOT have priority. (*Gentleman's Discards* are a special move that is covered later.)
+However, blind-playing a card from a *Gentleman's Discard* is a special exception and does NOT have *Priority*.
+(The *Gentleman's Discards* is a special move that is covered later.)
+* Typically, when looking for *Priority*, players look at the very next card after the one that was played.
+If players look deeper past that, then things can get very complicated.
+In order to simplify *Priority*, we agree that players should only look forward one card.
+For example, in a 3-player game:
+  * Red 2 and blue 3 are played on the stacks.
+  * Alice has a three known playable cards: the red 3, the blue 4, and the blue 5.
+  * Alice does not see the red 4 anywhere.
+  * If Alice plays the blue 4, it will allow her to play the blue 5 on the next turn, and the team will get a clue back.
+  * However, for the purposes of *Priority*, you are only supposed to look one card ahead.
+Thus, since red 3 is a lower rank than blue 4, the red 3 should have *Priority*.
+If Alice played the blue 4, then it would initiate a *Known Priority Bluff* on Bob.
+(The *Known Priority Bluff* is covered in more detail later.)

 ### A Priority Flowchart (For Choosing Between 2+ Playable Cards)